redrook/rookshot/one.md

 Melissa lowers her rifle and turns to her teammate.

-[Melissa] They're just playing with their dicks up their.
-This ought to be relatively easy.
+[Melissa] They're just playing with their dicks up there.

 [Teammate] Why are they standing facing each other?